starnjust/bdd/README.md

 Use: Buddy-2.2 software

-The details of the method can be found in the paper: Bo Huang, et. al., Symbolically Scheduling of FMS on Timed Petri Nets, IEEE Transactions on Cybernetics, Submitted.
+The details of the method can be found in the paper: Bo Huang, et. al., Symbolic Scheduling of FMS with Timed Petri Nets.